andya17/andya17.github.io/_pages/gis.md

 Access the ArcGIS Dashboard at [this link](https://umass-amherst.maps.arcgis.com/apps/dashboards/cc6840291af544c48a949ef95d18e95a).

 ## Wildlife Corridor Reproduction Study
-I completed the following project with a classmate in the Middlebury College course Open GIScience in Fall 2023.
+I completed the following project with a classmate in the Middlebury College course Open GIScience during the Fall 2023 semester.
 Using the software R, we attempted to reproduce the steps of a QGIS model which produced a least cost surface for an area in Tanzania.
-We used packages such as `raster`, `stars`, and `tmap` to create an analogous workflow to that of the QGIS model.
+We used packages such as `stars`, `raster`, and `tmap` to create an analogous workflow to that of the QGIS model.
 I provided CRediT roles to reflect the balance of work between the two contributors at the conclusion of the report linked below.

 Access the published Open Science Framework page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/).